fbpx

 Can my landlord increase rent during renewal?

-For non-regulated units: if the increase is more than 5%, they must provide a written notice in advance depending on the time that you have lived there.
+For non-regulated units, if the increase is more than 5%, they must provide written notice in advance, depending on the time they have lived there.

-If more than 2 years: 90 days in advance
+If more than two years: 90 days in advance

-If more than 1 year but less than 2: 60 days in advance
+If more than one year but less than 2: 60 days in advance

 Less than a year: 30 days in advance

-Rent stabilized tenants: the maximum increase must be based in accordance with the guidelines issued by the Rent Guidelines Board, or on a specific ground set forth in the Rent Stabilization Code.
+Rent-stabilized tenants: The maximum increase must be based on the guidelines issued by the Rent Guidelines Board or on a specific ground outlined in the Rent Stabilization Code.

 Also Read: ‘Not Happening in White Communities’: The Data Behind NYC Fires